Basic Rigging (RB) is designed to give participants the necessary skills and knowledge to undertake Basic Rigging work safely and competently.

 Basic Rigging is recommended for those who have dogging industry experience and intend to work with steel structures and equipment within the Resources and Construction industries; whether from a Sentry or Stand-by position

-Basic Rigging (licenced) training and assessment is conducted on-site at the premises of industry clients providing there a suitable industry training facilities.
+Basic Rigging training and assessment is conducted on-site at the Site Skills Training South Trees.
+Upon arrangement, training and courses can be conducted at the premises of industry clients providing there a suitable industry training facilities.

 Licence to Perform Dogging Operations